 Financial Statement Preparation.
 These condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) for interim financial information and the instructions to Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, the interim financial information includes all normal recurring adjustments necessary for a fair statement of the results for the interim periods.
-These condensed consolidated financial statements are unaudited and should be read in conjunction with our Annual Report on Form 10-K for our fiscal year ended September 27, 2020.
+These condensed consolidated financial statements are unaudited and should be read in conjunction with our Annual Report on Form 10-K for our fiscal year ended September 26, 2021.
 Operating results for interim periods are not necessarily indicative of operating results for an entire fiscal year.
 We operate and report using a 52-53 week fiscal year ending on the last Sunday in September.
-Each of the three and nine months ended June 27, 2021 and June 28, 2020 included 13 weeks and 39 weeks, respectively.
+Each of the three months ended December 26, 2021 and December 27, 2020 included 13 weeks.